-It is with great pleasure that I submit the Comprehensive Annual Financial Report (CAFR) of the Fresno County Employees' Retirement Association ("Association") for the fiscal year ended June 30, 1999.
+It is with great pleasure that I submit the Comprehensive Annual Financial Report (CAFR) of the Fresno County Employees' Retirement Association ("Association") for the fiscal year ended June 30, 2000.
 Information contained in this report is designed to provide a complete and accurate review of the year's operations and is the responsibility of the Association's management.
 The required financial statements have been prepared in accordance with generally accepted accounting principles, the reporting guidelines for government entities, and the County Employees' Retirement Law of 1937.
 Macias, Gini & Company LLP, independent auditors, have audited the financial statements.
 The Board of Retirement (Board) adopts a budget each fiscal year to facilitate the oversight of the Retirement Office's administrative functions.
 Management believes that internal control is adequate and that the accompanying statements, schedules and tables are fairly presented.

 The Association is a contributory defined benefit plan initially organized on January 1, 1945.
 The Association is a cost-sharing, multiple-employer plan that includes substantially all full-time employees and permanent part-time employees who work 50% or more for the County of Fresno, Clovis Memorial District, Fresno Mosquito and Vector Control District, North Central Fire District, Fresno-Madera Area Agency on Aging, and certain employees of the Fresno County Office of Education.
 The Association provides normal service retirement benefits for members who attain the age and service requirements or thirty years of service, regardless of age.
+Early service retirement benefits are also provided for members who attain the minimum age and years of service requirements.